 Yes we do!
 We are an affirming parish in the Diocese of Maryland and a BelieveOutLoud congregation.
 As such we affirm God’s belovedness of our LGBTQ family.
 You are welcome here – no exceptions!

 I’m divorced.
 Can I receive the Sacraments?

 Yes!
-The Episcopal Church welcomes all baptized Christians to receive the sacraments.
+St. Peter’s welcomes all those who seek a closer relationship with God to receive the sacraments.
 We believe people who marry have every intention of being together “until we are parted by death.”
 But we also know our human frailties and how hard living into vows can be.
 We know there are many reasons marriages break down and very good reasons they must end in order for healing to occur.
 Being divorced is no reason for the Church to separate you from the grace received in the Sacraments – in fact, it is a time when you need that grace even more.
 St. Peter’s welcomes you to receive the Eucharist here.